tdresearchgroup/analyzeR-SonarQubePlugin/README.md

 Built on the [SonarQube Plugin Example](https://github.com/SonarSource/sonar-custom-plugin-example)

-Move plugin `.jar` file from `/target` to `sonarqube/extensions/plugins` and restart server.
+Move plugin `.jar` file from `/target` to `<SonarQube Directory>/extensions/plugins` and restart the server.

 ### Documentation

-Detailed documentation, credits and sonarqube help is [available here](Resources/Documentation)
+Detailed documentation, credits and SonarQube help is [available here](Resources/Documentation)